celprov/wminterpolation_fmri_agcc/README.md

 	into the white matter

 - `kmeans` contains the code in order to perform the clustering and obtain the PCC-seed CAPs
-- `WholeBrainCaps` contains the code to obtain whole-brain CAPs

-- All the analysis performed on the CAPs are contained in `analysis_after_clustering` including the feature selection using SVM-RFE and the classification using SVM
+- All the analysis performed on the CAPs and reported in the paper are contained in `analysis_after_clustering`.

+- On top of the analysis reported in the paper, during my master thesis I performed a few exploratory analysis, including feature selection using SVM-RFE and classification using SVM.
+	Those exploratory analyses are reported in `exploratory_analysis_master_thesis`.

 - The folder `data` contains the preprocessed data, the inpainted volumes and the CAPs